kevvyv/cse/index.md

 Next, we are going to need to set up your course specific account for CSE15.
-To do this, navigate over to https://sdacs.ucsd.edu/~icc/index.php and follow the steps to reset your passowrd, it is important that you do not change the global password as that will switch the login info for all of your UCSD related accounts.
+To do this, navigate over to [this site](https://sdacs.ucsd.edu/~icc/index.php) and follow the steps to reset your passowrd, it is important that you do not change the global password as that will switch the login info for all of your UCSD related accounts.

 The screen should look something like this